Indechimonj/SamuelIndeche/README.md

 # SamuelIndeche
+Hello!!
-Hello welcome to the world of Samuel Indeche
+Welcome to the world of Samuel Indeche
 I’m a passionate Python developer with a growing interest in cybersecurity ,Generative AI and LLMs.
 I enjoy learning about code and writing specifically technical writing and codes as well — from automating tasks to building secure systems.

-💻 What I Do
+💻 What I Do.
 🐍 Write Python scripts for automation, data handling, and problem-solving.

 🔒 Explore cybersecurity concepts like network security, threat detection, and ethical hacking.